siefca/attribute-filters/docs/USAGE.md

 if you want controllers to be able to update its value through assignment passed to model.

 You have to create setter and getter for virtual attributes on you own.
-It may be done before or after `attr_virtual` keyword:
+It may be done before or after `attr_virtual` keyword.

+Example:

 ```ruby
 class User < ActiveRecord::Base